 Bored of your typical leftovers?
 YouTube cooking star and restaurateur Sam the Cooking Guy is here to save you from having the same dish four nights in a row.
 These meals are designed to turn bulk cooking anything but boring by using the leftovers in corresponding follow-up meals.

 Pie is pretty much an autumn staple in many households, and this book is all you’ll need to learn the basics.
 But you’ll learn so much more than how to mix pie dough for the perfect flaky crust.

 You’ll get tips on storage, conversions, styling, and toppings, along with plenty of inspiring photography from this top food stylist.
 So, what’ll it be first?
 Caramel Pork Pie or a classic like apple or pumpkin?
 Decisions, decisions.

 Naomi Farr is the books editor and a copy editor at Greatist.
-She loves focusing on all things books, beauty, wellness, and mental health.
+She loves all things books, beauty, wellness, and mental health.
 She’s also a YA fantasy writer and bookstagrammer.
 You can find her (and her cat) @avioletlife.